mgutz/dat/README.md

 All queries are made in the context of a connection which are acquired from the underlying SQL driver's pool

-For one-off operations, use a `DB` directly
+For one-off operations, use `DB` directly

 ```go
 // a global connection usually created in `init`